PFL to kick off European league in Newcastle

-MMA: Professional Fighters League to launch European series in Newcastle on 25 March
+Professional Fighters League to launch European series in Newcastle in March

 Last updated on .From the section Mixed Martial Arts